p17griv/weather-info-manager/README.md

 ## Description

-A student project for "Databases II" course of department of Informatics - Ionian University.

 Weather Info Manager is a desktop application developed using Java and Swing GUI API that displays dump weather data recorded by various meteorological stations across USA.
 The app imports these data from CSV files into a MySQL database and executes queries depending on user's requests.
 The data is stored into three tables, "MET_STATION", "TEMPERATURE" and "WIND_INFO", as shown bellow.

 **MET_STATION**